sanusart/mkhere/README.md

 # mkhere

-Comand line utility to create files based on predefined templates
+Command line utility used to create files based on pre-defined templates

 ### Usage